 So if dinosaurs acted like our present predators close encounters between dinosaurs and humans might be much less bloody than the movies.

-Or perhaps paint balls.
-There is a Canadian resort called Whistler that has lots of bears.
-They conduct paint ball wars at Whistler.
-The paint balls are made so that the wildlife like to eat them.
+As mentioned above bears love toothpaste, but they are also fond of paintballs used in paintball wars.
+There is a Canadian resort called Whistler that has lots of bears and paintball wars.
+The paintballs are made so that the wildlife like to eat them.
 That is the clean up plan.
 When the horn sounds to start the paintball war the bears consider it a dinner bell.
-Children shoot each other with paint balls, bears eat paint balls.
+Children shoot each other with paintballs, bears eat paintballs but not the children.
 Apparently the Russian cartoon "Masha and the Bear" is more realistic than Jurassic Park/World.

-It is argued that running activates the hunting instict of the predator.
+It is argued that running activates the hunting instinct of the predator.
 I suspect that hunting instinct of a predator is activated by hunger and is usually active.
 Our objective is to activate the don't eat anything that you do not know is safe to eat instinct.
+If the predator is going to survive long enough to reproduce this has to be a powerful instinct and this is what keeps us safe.

-In our national parks campers and bears seem to coexist in surprising proximity, as the case of my cousin and dish washing friend illustrates.
+Nevertheless, in our national parks campers and bears seem to coexist in surprising proximity, as the experiences of my relative and friends illustrate.
 This seems to be a growing trend, but if we go back far enough there was an even cozier relationship.
 People used to feed black bears by hand, with nothing between them and the bears.
-This resulted in occasional maulings, and was suppressed because it was dangerous for the campers.
+This resulted in occasional mauling, and was suppressed because it was dangerous for the campers.
 But most of time the humans were not mauled because the feeding persisted for quite some time.

 If the predator had grown up in Jurassic Park or Jurassic World and mostly ate sheep, goats, and cattle, it might be very familiar with humans but it would never have eaten them.
 So from the predator's point of view humans are around all the time and the humans are not particularly afraid of them, so humans are probably not safe to eat.
 As argued above, if an animal does not run away it usually has some way to defend itself.